MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli/connect-client-to-api.md

 title: "6-Integration: Connect app to API"
-description: Change the local React app code to use the Azure Function API. ms.topic: how-to ms.date: 08/31/2021 ms.custom: devx-track-js
+description: Change the local React app code to use the Azure Function API. ms.topic: how-to ms.date: 10/18/2021 ms.custom: devx-track-js
 #intent: Create Express.js web app with easy auth configured.
 ---

 # 6. Connect React client app to Azure Function API

 Change the local React app code to use the Azure Function API.

 At this point in the article series, both the React client and the Azure Function API work both locally and remotely.
-The remote Azure Static Web Apps resource provides a proxy between the React client and API.
-The local environment needs the same proxy so the local React client and API can work together.
-Use the Static Web Apps CLI (SWA CLI) to provide the proxied environment for your local app.
+The **remote** Azure Static Web Apps resource provides a proxy between the React client and API.
+The **local** environment needs the same proxy so the local React client and API can work together.
+Use the Static Web Apps CLI (SWA CLI) to provide the **local proxied environment** for your local app.

 Run both the React and Functions development environments, provided by each framework, then use those app URLs with the SWA CLI to provide the proxy between the two.